Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 ## Create the **_Contrived_** Task

-We now have all the kernels required to create the *contrived* task.
+You now have all the kernels required to create the *contrived* task.

 ### Advanced Dataflow Graph

-The code for the advanced dataflow (ADF) graph is divided into segments below for easier perusal.
+The code for the advanced dataflow (ADF) graph is divided into the following segments for easier perusal.

 ```C++
 #pragma once